DuoCast: Duo-Probabilistic Diffusion for Precipitation Nowcasting: Related Work

 \subsection{Precipitation Nowcasting}

-Precipitation nowcasting has traditionally relied on numerical weather prediction (NWP), which solves atmospheric PDEs~\cite{molteni1996ecmwf, skamarock2008description}.
+Precipitation nowcasting has traditionally relied on numerical weather prediction (NWP), which solves atmospheric PDEs~\cite{ skamarock2008description}.
 Although effective, NWP is computationally intensive, often requiring hours on supercomputers~\cite{bi2023accurate}.
-Recent deep learning models such as LDCast~\cite{leinonen2023latent} and MetNet-3~\cite{andrychowicz2023deep} offer competitive performance with significantly lower latency.
+Recent deep learning models~\cite{andrychowicz2023deep} offer competitive performance with significantly lower latency.
 They are generally categorized as either deterministic or probabilistic.

-\paragraph{Deterministic Precipitation Models} aim to predict the mean-based evolution of precipitation by modeling spatial and temporal dynamics.
+\textbf{Deterministic Precipitation Models} aim to predict the mean-based evolution of precipitation by modeling spatial and temporal dynamics.
 ConvLSTM~\cite{shi2015convolutional} captures these dynamics via convolutional and recurrent structures, while PhyDNet~\cite{guen2020disentangling} introduces a physics-guided decomposition into stochastic and deterministic motion.
 FACL~\cite{yan2024fourier} replaces standard L2 loss with a loss tailored for signal-based spatiotemporal modeling.
 AlphaPre~\cite{Lin_2025_CVPR} disentangles phase and amplitude to separately model motion and intensity.

 \textbf{Probabilistic Precipitation Models} use latent variables to capture the inherent uncertainty of future weather, enabling finer modeling of micro-scale phenomena.
 Representative methods include DGMR~\cite{ravuri2021skilful}, which employs a generative adversarial network (GAN) with spatial and temporal discriminators, and NowcastNet~\cite{zhang2023skilful}, which integrates physical priors into GAN-based prediction.
 A diffusion model generates images by progressively denoising random noise into coherent visuals \cite{wen2024radio, lu2024autoregressive}.
 Building on this, Prediff~\cite{gao2024prediff} incorporates knowledge control to guide the sampling process.
 Although such approaches enhance forecast diversity, their fully stochastic nature can also introduce excessive variability, undermining predictive reliability.